udocker - be anywhere

 I assume that the compute/worker nodes mount your $HOME directory or, you can do this in some directory mounted in the compute/worker nodes.

-Git pull the repository to get needed input files, in particular for the tensorflow/keras application:
+Git pull the repository to get the necessary input files, for the tensorflow/keras application:

 git clone https://github.com/LIP-Computing/tutorials.git